emilygm3/emilygm3/README.md

 ## Projects
 Spring 2025: My team and I built a full-stack web app to streamline flight logistics for various entities.
 Check out the repo [here](https://github.com/abby-stevenson/AltitudeAnalysts)!

 Summer 2025: My team and I are currently developing a full-stack web application to analyze party loyalty in the European Parliament.
-Check out the repo [here](https://github.com/alexangione419/BelgianBloggers)!
+Check out the repo [here](https://github.com/siennaboos/PartyLoyaltyProject)!

+We are also creating a blog to document our time abroad.
+The repo can be found [here](https://github.com/alexangione419/BelgianBloggers)!

 <!--